Sydney Theatre Company Ltd (ABN 87 001 667 983) (the Company, we, our and us) is committed to protecting your privacy.

 We collect personal information about our current and potential donors and supporters so that we can encourage, record and acknowledge their support and communicate with them about the Company and our programs.

 To operate the Website

-When you use the Website, you may choose to provide your name, email address or other personal details in order for us to send you ticketing or other information about the Company or its programs or other theatre related programs or services or to respond to your queries.
+When you use the Website, you may choose to provide your name, mobile number, email address or other personal details in order for us to send you ticketing or other information about the Company or its programs or other theatre related programs or services or to respond to your queries.

 As part of our general operations

 The Company also collects personal information about individuals who are, or are employed by, our production partners, organisations that hire our venues, our suppliers (including service and content providers), contractors, agents and other partners.
 Generally, if appropriate, we will state why we are collecting personal information when we collect it and how we plan to use it, or these things will be obvious when we collect the information.